clang27/url-shortener-api/README.md

 - Run `mvn clean install` to run the test suite and build the .jar
 - Run `docker compose up` to instantiate Postgres DB in a Docker container
-  - If you do not want mock data inserted into the `slugs` table, set `flyway.placeholders.runMockData` to false in `./database/flyway.conf`
+  - If you do not want mock data inserted into the `slugs` table, set `flyway.placeholders.addMockData` to false in `./database/flyway.conf`

 ### Web Server and API